alifa98/blog/_posts/2024-11-25-llama-hidden-state-visualization.markdown

 - The separation between classes ("Toronto" vs. "Montreal") is not consistent across layers, indicating that different layers capture different aspects of the input sequence.
 This variability underscores the lack of interpretability of hidden states across layers.

-These results provide valuable insights into the limitations of relying on hidden states and the importance of understanding model behavior at a deeper level.
+These results provide insights into the limitations of relying on hidden states and the importance of understanding model behavior at a deeper level.

 I will try to post more experiments on how we can manipulate the hidden states of the model to unlearn the data or to manipulate the data in a way that the model will not be able to predict the next token correctly.